 ARKANSAS ECONOMIC DEVELOPMENT COMMISSION is the governor’s cabinet agency of more than 100 employees leading statewide economic development, creating targeted strategies that produce better paying jobs, promoting communities and supporting the training and growth of a 21st-century-skilled workforce.

-LITTLE ROCK CONVENTION & VISITORS BUREAU and NORTH LITTLE ROCK VISITORS BUREAU attract visitors, tourism and conventions to the region with international destinations, full-service convention facilities, over 6,000 hotel rooms and over 900 restaurants.
+LITTLE ROCK CONVENTION AND VISITORS BUREAU and NORTH LITTLE ROCK CONVENTION AND VISITORS BUREAU attract visitors, tourism and conventions to the region with international destinations, full-service convention facilities, more than 6,000 hotel rooms and more than 900 restaurants.

 Key Chamber Personnel